ckw017/ckw017.github.io/about.md

 [https://www.xkcd.com/519/](https://www.xkcd.com/519/)

-See the third quote in the "What is our purpose?" section for more on this.
+See the third quote in the next section for more on this.

 <a name="What-is-our-purpose?"></a>